CodeHarrington/Project-1/README.md

 ![Screen Shot 2022-02-09 at 08 14 32](https://user-images.githubusercontent.com/96495354/153283959-dc7d2514-f151-4743-bb65-efe6f13f5a25.png)

 ### I had major images issues at the first lighthouse run
-   * I fixed these with a great toll https://picresize.com/ This save my project because I had alot of images and I was able to reduce them in size in group which was brillant.
+   * I fixed these with a great toll https://picresize.com/ This save my project because I had a lot of images and I was able to reduce them in size in group which was brilliant.
 ![Screen Shot 2022-02-07 at 18 06 33](https://user-images.githubusercontent.com/96495354/153283949-e5b734f6-ca19-416e-bba4-e6ee2d7ad7bd.png)

 ### I have better luck after fixing that. but the next bugs was a change in 2 more resizing of pictures